Adorcism

 In the sociology of religion, Luc de Heusch coined the term adorcism for practices to placate or accommodate spiritual entities in a possessed person or place.
 Unlike exorcism, the relationship with the entities is potentially positive.
 This is sometimes used as initiation into a spirit cult.

 Jean-Michel Oughourlian defines adorcism as "voluntary, desired, and curative possessions".

 Occurrence

-Adorcism is found in Afro-American Voodoo, the Zār rites of Northeast Africa and West Asia, the Hausa's Bori rites, Tunisian Stambali, in parts of Southeast Asia, Moroccan Hamadsha, Egyptian "ghost riders", and other religious practices.
+Adorcism is found in Afro-American Voodoo, the Zār rites of Northeast Africa and West Asia, the Hausa's Bori rites, Tunisian Stambali, in parts of Southeast Asia, Moroccan Hamadsha, Egyptian "ghost riders", among Hindus and localized Indian religious groups (including among transgender people), and other religious practices.
 It is generally common among African spiritual traditions, whether adherents are Christians, Muslims, or belong to a traditional religion.

 Like the zār spirits, the ghosts in the "ghost rider" tradition sometimes cause illnesses to communicate with the living about their desires.
 However, their demands often relate to their tombs and the specifics of their mourning, as opposed to the jewelry and clothes of the zār.

 Some scholars think the general tradition of adorcism and possession-healing practices with music may be thousands of years old, due to how widespread it is.
 Janzen argues Ngoma, a Bantu healing practice that prominently features the ngoma drum, may be 2,000 years old.